jp3tty/Election_Analysis/README.md

 # Election_Analysis

 ## Overview
 The Colorado Board of Elections requests an audit on the results of a local election.
-Their voting data was captured in a CSV file named "election_results," and a Python program was used to analyze and write a report for the board to review.
+Their voting data was captured in a CSV file named "election_results," and a Python program named PyPoll_Challenge ([link](https://github.com/jp3tty/Election_Analysis/blob/main/PyPoll_Challenge.py)) was used to analyze and write a report for the board to review.
 The program provides the following information:

 * Total number of votes cast
 * A complete list of candidates who received votes